Thursday, September 26, 2024

 The second calc section is almost exactly the same, but uses the hypothesis for second case hb : x = -3.

 Notice the calc sections have a dot preceding them, · calc.
 This focussing dot is considered good style when writing sub-proofs within a larger proof.
-They help us visually see, at a glance, the structure of the proof, and the Infoview restricts information to the current goal.
-You can enter the focussing dot by typing \. and your Lean editor should turn it into a focussing dot.
+They help us see, at a glance, the structure of the proof.
+In additional, the Infoview restricts information to the current goal.
+You can enter the focussing dot by typing \. and your Lean-enabled editor should turn it into a focussing dot.

 Infoview